Introduction

 “And mention in the book (about) Maryam.”
 (19:16)

-Usually, non-Arabic names and names with more than 3 letters do not bear nunnation (tanween).
+Typically, non-Arabic names and names exceeding three letters don’t carry nunnation (tanween).

-Also, nouns used as adjectives denoting colors do not bear nunnation (tanween).
+Similarly, nouns used as adjectives for colors are free from nunnation (tanween).

 Examples: